NedicNemanja/Web-PythonDBMS/README.md

 You can run queries now.

 # Set up the application
-Go to the file settings.py and fill the "mysql_user" and  "mysql_passwd" field with the username(probably root) and the password you gave when setting up the db server.
+Go to the file settings.py and fill the "mysql_user" and  "mysql_passwd" field with the username(probably root) and the password.
 Now run the website.py with the command:
 ```
 python3 website.py